BJClarke/troubleshoot/ts_apps.md

 Android apps in certain regions where Google isn't accessible can't receive notifications that you send out through the IBM {{site.data.keyword.mobilepushshort}} service.
 In this case, a workaround is to use third-party services.

-You bind a {{site.data.keyword.mobilepushshort}} service for your Bluemix app and send a message to the registered devices.
+You bind a {{site.data.keyword.mobilepushshort}} service for your {{site.data.keyword.Bluemix_notm}} app and send a message to the registered devices.
 However, apps that are developed on the Android platform can't receive your notifications in certain regions.
 {: tsSymptoms}

 IBM {{site.data.keyword.mobilepushshort}} service uses the Google Cloud Messaging (GCM) service to dispatch notifications to mobile apps that are developed on the Android platform.
 To enable the Android apps to receive notifications, Google Cloud Messaging (GCM) service must be accessible by the mobile apps.
 In regions where the the Android apps can't reach the GCM service, the Android apps can't receive {{site.data.keyword.mobilepushshort}}.